Legacy-Visuals-Project/Skyboxify/docs/index.md

 `axis=0.0 -1.0 0.0`

+This vector for example points to north-west:\
+`axis=-0.70711 0.0 -0.70711`

 This vector must have a length of 1 unit, otherwise you will get strange results.
-The example below is not a valid configuration, as this vector only has a length of 0.2 units.
+Notice in the example above how the values are `1/√2` to get a vector that points 45° inbetween north and west.
+Below is an example of an invalid configuration, as this vector only has a length of 0.2 units.

 `axis=0.0 -0.2 0.0`